ivangonzalezacuna/backstage-plugin-grafana/docs/alerts-on-component-page.md

   grafana/tag-selector: "my-tag"
 ```

 The `EntityGrafanaAlertsCard` component will then display alerts matching the given tag.

+Now it's also possible to add multiple comma-separated tags, like `my-tag-1,my-tag-2`.